 IHTS Case Studies

-Lean, Integrated Heat Treating For S-5 Tool Steel Punches
+Lean, Integrated Heat Treating For S-5 Tool Steel Punches = More Holes Per Dollar

-The combination of optimal hardness, ductility and compressive surface stress state make the uniform and intensive water quenched tool punch more holes per punch.
-Since the customer is “buying holes” (not punches) the punch maker is selling a better value to the end-user and still able to make a higher profit margin.
+This combination of optimal surface hardness, core ductility and a compressive surface stress state enable the uniform and intensive water quenched tool to punch more holes per dollar invested in each punch.